distributedci/dci-blog/content/2022-05-06-cnf-cert-suite-with-dci-openshift-app-agent.md

 Finally, you should have a DCI job like [this one](https://www.distributed-ci.io/jobs/04d8713d-9480-4741-8f10-deabc13d746c/jobStates?sort=date), which was done in a connected environment.
 There, you can observe the results obtained.
 Mainly, you have to take care of the following:

 - In the Tests section, you will see the results of the CNF Cert Suite execution, in JUnit format, clearly viewing the tests that have passed, failed, or been skipped.
-- In the Files section, you can see the logs generated during the execution, including `execution.log` or `claim.json` files, useful for troubleshooting purposes.
+- In the Files section, you can see the logs generated during the execution, including `dci-tnf-execution.log` or `claim.json` files, useful for troubleshooting purposes.

 Note that, for this example, we have not modified the default values of variables like `test_network_function_version` or `tnf_labels`, so that we are using the latest stable version of CNF Cert Suite and running all the tests defined.